seduerr91/seduerr91.github.io/pages/castle-object-oriented-python.md

     - collections.deque w/ popleft() & append() # most efficient if not concurrent
     - queue w/ get () & put() # most efficient if concurrent
     - as a Python "list" w/ pop() & append() # else

-## Chapter 8, The Intersection of Object-Oriented and Functional Programming

 - `Zeitzeichen` - Built-ins: Python avoids the narrow viewpoint of 'it must always be object.method()'
     - len(myobj) is more readable than myobj.__length__()
     - reversed(): takes any sequence and returns a copy in reverse order
     - enumerate(): returns a tuple with an index, and a value of an object
     - eval(), exec() & compile() are dangerous as they execute string code

+## Chapter 8, The Intersection of Object-Oriented and Functional Programming

+- `BuergerSpital` - Method Overloading: multiple methods with the same name that accept different sets of params (Java poop!)
+    - overloading params: allow alternative types using Union[...] as hints
+    - overloading the method: use patterns of params
 - `Theater` - Parameters:
     - `Stage` - positional only: all arguments need to be provided in order; no keyword enforced with "/": def pos(a,b,/,c) # a & b are required as first two + naming (a='4') is permitted
     - `Vorhang` - positional or keywords: e.g., all args in order, mandatory args in order without defaults